 ADHD and Metacognition: Teaching Self-monitoring

-Learners with ADHD struggle with metacognition, which worsens executive function (Reid et al., 2005).
-Thinking about your own thinking, metacognition, relies on working memory.
-Reduced working memory means learners find it harder to monitor their work.
+Learners with ADHD often struggle with metacognition, which can worsen executive function (Reid et al., 2005).
+Metacognition means thinking about your own thinking, and it relies on working memory.
+When working memory is reduced, learners find it harder to monitor their work.

 Externalised Metacognition

-Rather than expecting ADHD learners to internally monitor their work, provide external prompts.
+Rather than expecting ADHD learners to monitor their work in their heads, give them external prompts.
 A self-checking card on the desk ("Did I read the question?
 Did I answer all parts?
-Did I check my spelling?") moves the monitoring demand from working memory into the environment.
+Did I check my spelling?") moves that monitoring task from working memory into the environment.
 Hacker et al. (2009) found that explicit metacognitive instruction significantly improved academic performance in learners with attention difficulties.

 Peer-checking Routines